Tibial nerve injuries

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Primary exercise headache is a rare headache syndrome where headache can be induced during or after physical exertion.
-Intracranial pathology can present with exercise-induced headaches and therefore it is imperative to investigate for secondary causes.
+Primary exercise headache is a rare syndrome where headache can be induced during or after physical exertion.
+Intracranial pathology can present with exercise-induced headaches, and therefore, it is imperative to investigate for secondary causes.
 Other Valsalva-induced headache syndromes, primary cough headache and primary headache associated with sexual activity, are discussed in dedicated MedLink Neurology articles.

 • Primary exercise headache is a diagnosis of exclusion.
 Headache induced by exertion is a red flag and imaging is necessary to rule out secondary causes.